-Saxo Capital Markets is the ASIC-licensed subsidiary of Danish Saxo Bank Group, a global heavyweight in the online trading and investment industry.
-With a Saxo share trading account, you can buy local shares from just $5 and international shares from US$4.
-Taking immense pride in its award-winning trading platform, clients of Saxo can also access a number of other asset classes, including ETFs, stock options and even bonds.
+Saxo Invested is the ASIC-licensed subsidiary of Danish Saxo Bank Group, a global heavyweight in the online trading and investment industry.
+With a Saxo share trading account, you can buy local shares from just $8 and international shares from US$8.

 |Type of broker||